Australian owned and operated. Supporting Australian small businesses for 10 years.

 Another way of protection from cyber threats is by creating a secure network.
 Using a secure and separate network for business operations would help prevent massive cyber attacks.
 You can immediately protect this separate network once a cyberattack occurs in your business.

 Another option to consider is the use of Virtual Private Networks or VPNs.
 This kind of network will allow you to hide your computers’ IP addresses, ultimately adding to another layer of security for data protection.
+VPNs also help protect data when users access the company website or online services remotely, ensuring sensitive information remains secure.

 Way #6.
 Develop a Backup and Recovery Plan